 Function settings specified with the shooting menu of the capture window are explained here.
 Most functions set with the capture window are those tend to be changed during shooting.
+This function cannot be used with M3 M10.

 - Connect your camera and computer, and then start up EU (p.6). - Click [Remote Shooting].